-TDD is a software development technique whereby a ‘unit test’ for the code is written before the functional code itself is written.
+TDD is a software development technique whereby a “unit test” for the code is written before the functional code itself is written.
 Once these automated tests are written, they are tested (again, before any functional code is added) to make sure they fail, to show the test is working.

 Once we know the unit test is working, we can add the functional code and test that.
-If it passes, the code is refactored (ie. tidied up), tested again, and the process is repeated for each feature.
+If it passes, the code is refactored (as in: tidied up), tested again, and the process is repeated for each feature.
 If it fails, the code needs to be tweaked and simplified until it does pass.

 What is the traditional method of development?

 Traditional software development takes a more linear approach, where the code is written first and then tested much later after implementation.
-This is often called the ‘waterfall’ methodology, which we’ve written about in more detail when comparing this to Agile.
+This is often called the “waterfall” methodology, which we’ve written about in more detail when comparing this to Agile.

 What are the benefits of using TDD?

 The problem with testing bulk amounts of code after its been written is that there’s no way to predict how changes or feature additions will affect the rest of the code, thus making it more difficult to scale or adapt.
-Using TDD means the code has been tested in smaller chunks (aka. unit tests) as it has been developed, so it’s a solid foundation for building upon or editing.
-It also means the code is generally cleaner and has less defects; in fact, in a recent OSDI paper, they found that the majority of production failures (77%) can be reproduced by a unit test!
+Using TDD means the code has been tested in smaller chunks (such as unit tests) as it has been developed, so it’s a solid foundation for building upon or editing.
+It also means the code is generally cleaner and has less defects; in fact, in a recent OSDI paper, they found that the majority of production failures (77%) can be reproduced by a unit test.

 The other main benefit of using this test-first approach is the fact that the developer receives immediate feedback on the code, and is able to spot defects quickly before moving on to refactoring.